 Most organizations approach enterprise AI transformation in the wrong sequence.
 Technology is deployed before strategy is defined.
 Leaders are hired before governance is designed.
 Pilots are launched before the operating model exists to scale them.

 Each layer of investment compounds the problem.
 Every failed initiative, every leadership departure, and every stalled pilot makes the next attempt harder to fund and harder to lead.
-The structural conditions required for AI to perform are not a byproduct of AI investment.
-They are a prerequisite for it.
+The conditions required for AI to perform must be built.

 Every engagement begins with a Diagnostic.
 Each subsequent service is sequenced by what the Diagnostic reveals.